izanami-team/IZANAMI/README.md

   basic: #Please comment out 3 sentences with begining # if you don't use Basic authentication.
     user: Choose user name if set to access to mt with Basic authentication.
     passwd: set password of Basic authentication.
-vhosts: #you can choose n\more than one below's list.
+vhosts: #you can choose more than one below's list.
   - name: set domain's name that will construct server
     letsencrypt: Please set as True if you aquire SSl at Let'sencrypt
     ssl: